 New Jersey Criminal Attorneys: Civil Forfeiture

-If you have been arrested and charged with a criminal offense in New Jersey, your property including, but not limited to, cash, car and/or home, may be subject to what is known as a "civil forfeiture" under certain circumstances.
-Our legal team includes seasoned Middlesex County Criminal Defense Attorneys and elsewhere, and they are ready to address the seizure of their property.
+If you have been arrested and charged with a criminal offense in New Jersey, your property including, but not limited to, cash, car and/or home, may be subject to what is known as a “civil forfeiture” under certain circumstances.
+Our legal team includes seasoned Middlesex County Criminal Defense Attorneys and elsewhere, and they are ready to address the seizure of the property.
 It is imperative, however, that individuals in this position take swift action to retain an attorney as there are strict time limits for defending and contesting a forfeiture action.
 Our office can provide you with guidance and representation statewide including Middlesex County, Ocean County, Monmouth County, Union County, Somerset County, Essex County, Mercer County and Hudson County.

 The New Jersey Civil Forfeiture Law